morrislenny/track1-turtles/outline/TURTLE.md

 (turtle-names)       ;; returns all turtle names

-(state)              ;; returns :trinity's current state only when :trinity is there
+(state)              ;; returns :trinity's current state only when :trinity is there.

 (state :neo)         ;; returns :neo's current state

 (state-all)          ;; returns all turtles' current states
 ```

-The `state` command shows the *absolute* values not like relative values
+The `state` command shows the *absolute* coordinates on the canvas, not coordinates relative to the starting point that are
 used in `forward`, `backward`, `right` and `left`.
 For example, `{:trinity {:x 0, :y 0, :angle 90, :color [30 30 30]}}`.